MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-operator!=(const location &).md

 ## -parameters

 ### -param rhs
-TBD
+The location to compare this location against.

 ## -returns
-This function returns bool.
+This function returns whether the two locations refer to different places.

 ## -remarks